Catholic Primary School

 At St. Mary’s we believe that the purpose of education is to bring about goodness: human flourishing.

-We believe that to do this, our curriculum should develop both propositional knowledge and procedural knowledge; it should encourage independence, curiosity and creativity; produce collaborators, innovators, leaders and, above all, it should help our children to understand what it means to be human.
+We believe that to do this, our curriculum should encourage independence, curiosity and creativity; produce collaborators, innovators, leaders and, above all, it should help our children to understand what it means to be human.

 We believe that our children deserve inspirational learning opportunities.
-Curriculum planning ensures that children are immersed in exciting projects with authentic outcomes.
+Curriculum planning ensures that children are immersed in exciting, knowledge rich topics.
 They are challenged to work creatively whilst deepening their knowledge and understanding through highly engaging and enriching experiences.

 The curriculum is implemented through themes mainly in a cross- curricular approach however, main maths lessons and some skills will be taught discretely in order to reach mastery and not weaken the depth of teaching to make links to topics.
 An emphasis will be on knowledge and skills utilising staffs’ skills as well as educational visits and inviting visitors into school.